Bertrand256/dash-masternode-tool/doc/config-connection-direct.md

 ## Enable JSON-RPC and "indexing" in Dash Core
 ###  Set the required parameters in the `dash.conf` file
-The default Dash Core configuration does not include all of the required settings, so some changes to the `dash.conf` file are necessary.
+The default Dash Core configuration does not include all the required settings, so some changes to the `dash.conf` file are necessary.
 The location of this file varies depending on the operating system you are using and may be changed during installation, so paths will not be specified here due to possible confusion.
 Instead, select `Tools -> Open Wallet Configuration File` from the Dash Core menu.
 The `dash.conf` file will open in your default text editor.

 Copy and paste the following parameters/values into the file, changing the `rpcuser` and `rpcpassword` values to your own unique values:
 ```ini